 Introduction

 Pre-filled text box with introductory text provided in the FRA 2020 reporting for countries to edit and update where necessary.
-The introductory section should be mandatory and countries which did not provide an introductory text will be asked to do so.
+The introductory section should be mandatory and countries which did not provide an introductory text for FRA 2020 will be asked to do so for FRA 2025.

-In the introduction countries would also be asked to report the expected date (year) for next update/revision of the country report.
+In the introduction, countries would also be asked to report the expected date (year) for the next update/revision of the country report.
 This information would be very useful in order to know which countries can be expected to make a voluntary update of information in between the regular FRA 2025 and FRA 2030 reporting cycles.

 Forest extent, characteristics and changes